davekitchen/TriggerAzureWebHook/README.md

 This is a working example.
 However, please note the Webjob being called here was deleted before posing so you will get a 404 error.
 Replace the parameters with those provided by the Azure dashbord for your own Web Job.

-P.s.
+Solution:

+Everything you want to see is contained within the Program.cs file.

+Comment:

 When you go live with your code I don't recomend hard coding credentials as per this example.